bigskysoftware/htmx/www/content/essays/two-approaches-to-decoupling.md

 #### A Solution: GraphQL

 One potential solution to this problem is to introduce [GraphQL](https://graphql.org/), which allows you to have a much more expressive JSON API.
-This means that you don't need to change it as often when application needs change.
+This means that you don't need to change it as often when your API client's needs change.

 This is a reasonable approach for addressing the problem outlined above, but there are problems with it.
 The biggest issue that we see is security, as we outline this in [The API Churn/Security Trade-off](https://intercoolerjs.org/2016/02/17/api-churn-vs-security.html) essay.